signalpoint/commerce/README.md

 - Anonymous User
  - View any product of any type
  - Create orders of any type
+ - Edit own orders of any type
 - Authenticated User
  - View own orders of any type
  - View own Order orders
  - View any product of any type
  - Create orders of any type
+ - Edit own orders of any type

 Step 5.
 Go to e.g. `admin/structure/types/manage/tops/display/drupalgap` and set your
 desired fields to be visible when viewing a product in DrupalGap.
 At minimum,